 "A transaction is now brought before you, O most holy citizens, which is by no means of a trifling nature, but especially regards the peace of the whole city, and which, by a weighty example, will be profitable to others.
 Hence it will be most proper, that all and each of you should endeavour, for the public dignity, that this nefarious homicide may not go unpunished, for having cruelly slain so many of the citizens.
 Nor must you think that I have been induced by any private grudge, to accuse him more bitterly, from a peculiar hatred.
-For I am the prefect of the night-guard : nor do I believe that my sedulous vigilance hitherto can be blamed by any one.
+For I am the prefect of the night-guard: nor do I believe that my sedulous vigilance hitherto can be blamed by any one.
 I will therefore faithfully narrate the transaction itself, and the deeds that were perpetrated this night.
+When, about the third watch, I had gone round the whole city, observing every thing with exact diligence from door to door, I beheld this most cruel young man every where committing homicide with his drawn sword; and three persons having been now ferociously slain by him, were laid before his feet, still breathing, and their bodies leaping in an abundance of gore.
+And he, indeed, being justly alarmed by the consciousness of so dire a deed, immediately fled, and having escaped into a certain house, through the protection of darkness, was there concealed during the whole of the night.
+By the providence of the Gods, however, which never suffers the guilty to go unpunished, I took care, before he had clandestinely escaped, to bring him. as soon as it was morning, before your venerable tribunal.
+You have therefore before you an accused person, one who is defiled with so many murders, one who is evidently guilty, and one who is an arraigned stranger.
+Courageously, therefore. pass sentence on a foreigner, for that crime, for the commission of which you would severely punish one of your own citizens."
+My most bitter accuser having thus spoken, stopt his loud voice.

-When, about the third watch3, I had gone round the whole city, observing every thing z In these instral sacrifices, the victim was led through the whole city, for the purpose of explating, by its death, imminent destruction or pestilence.
+In these lustral sacrifices, the victim was led through the whole city, for the purpose of expiating, by its death, imminent destruction or pestilence.

-a The night was divided by soldiers into four parts, each of which was called a watch, and consisted of three hours.
+2 The night was divided by soldiers into four parts, each of which was called a watch, and consisted of three hours.